East Lancashire Royal Engineers: Territorial Force

-World War I
+First World War

 Mobilisation

 On Sunday 1 August 1914, 2nd E Lancs Field Company had left by train for annual training at Caernarfon and 1st Field Company was entrained and about to depart when orders came cancelling the camp because of the deteriorating international situation.
 The companies returned to Seymour Grove, where mobilisation orders arrived at 18.00 on 4 August.
 The men were billeted in the schools next door to the drill hall and horses and carts were requisitioned according to standing instructions.
 On 10 August units of the Territorial Force were invited to volunteer for Overseas Service, which was greeted with acclamation at Seymour Grove; virtually the whole of the East Lancashire Division volunteered.
 On 18 August the HQ and field companies left Old Trafford for a training camp at Doffcocker, near Bolton, while the signal company went to Bury and its sections camped with their brigades.

 On 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
 In this way duplicate battalions, brigades and divisions were created, mirroring those TF formations being sent overseas.
 Later 3rd Line units were formed to supply drafts to the 1st and 2nd Lines.
 The divisional Commanding Royal Engineer (CRE) since 12 March 1913 had been Colonel Charles Edward Newton of Timperley Park, a civil engineer, but he was replaced on 31 August 1914 by Lt-Col S.L. promoted from command of 1st E Lancs Fd Co.
 Newton continued as CRE of the 2nd Line.